 The Anatomy of Accessible Forms: The Problem with Placeholders

 The other day, I was filling out an online exam registration form.
-They asked me to write my office address, home address, work phone, and home phone.
-I filled all the details without any issues.
-However, when I wanted to verify whether I filled in all the details in the right fields, the text “Office address” or the texts for any other fields disappeared.
-What do I do now?
-Do I re-enter the data into the field to make sure I am correct?
-Unfortunately, that is the only way, which is time-consuming and frustrating.
+They asked me to enter my office address, home address, work phone, and home phone.
+I filled in the details without any issues.
+However, when I wanted to verify whether I filled in all the details in the right fields, the text “Office address” and other field text disappeared.
+I was stuck wondering what to do.
+Do I re-enter the data into each field to make sure it’s correct?
+Unfortunately, that was the only way to check each field, which turned out to be both time-consuming and frustrating.

 The placeholder attribute works with the following input types: